Obaidul Karim

 Obaidul Karim is a Bangladeshi businessman and the founder and chairman of Orion Group.
 He is the president of sporting club Mohammedan SC Limited.
-He was indicted in many corruption charges and sentenced to 5 years, 13 years, and lifetime imprisonment on different corruption cases.
+He is an innovative, enterprising Bangladeshi business icon who has instrumented his success in the field of diversified business portfolios.

 Career

-The Orion Group was founded by Obaidul Karim during 1985 when he started with Orion Laboratories Ltd. The Group's early growth was driven organically through operations in pharmaceuticals & LVPs and toiletries & cosmetics.
+The Orion Group was founded by Obaidul Karim during 1985 when he started with Orion Laboratories Ltd. The group's early growth was driven organically through operations in pharmaceuticals & LVPs and toiletries & cosmetics.
 In 1993 Orion acquired the then ailing Kohinoor Chemical Co Ltd, manufacturer of the major line of 'Tibet' brand toiletries and beauty care products.

-Orion has been a producer in the Pharmaceuticals, Cosmetics and Toiletries sectors since 1985 in Bangladesh.
-More recently, Orion has been focused on Infrastructure Development and Power Generation businesses through major investments and joint ventures.
+Orion has been a producer in the pharmaceuticals, cosmetics and toiletries sectors since 1985 in Bangladesh.
+More recently, Orion has been focused on infrastructure development and power generation businesses through major investments and joint ventures.
 One contribution in the country is the implementation of a 10 km elevated expressway (flyover) in Dhaka.

-The Orion Group divides their operations into number of Strategic Business Units with multiple subsidiary companies in Agro Products, Cosmetic & Toiletries, Construction and Allied, Energy Sector, Hospitality Management, Infrastructure Development, Pharma & healthcare, Power Generation, Real Estate, Sports & Events and Textiles & Garments.
+The Orion Group divides their operations into number of strategic business units with multiple subsidiary companies in agro products, cosmetic & toiletries, construction and allied, energy sector, hospitality management, infrastructure development, pharma & healthcare, power generation, real estate, sports & events and textiles & garments.